Phpcraft/core/README.md

 Windows might work for some features, but it's not supported due to [a bug](https://bugs.php.net/bug.php?id=34972) and a general lack of features.
 Instead, use [the Windows Subsystem for Linux](https://aka.ms/wslinstall).

-Phpcraft has different dependencies for different use cases, but in general, you'll need PHP, mbstring, and GMP:
+Phpcraft has different dependencies for different use cases, but in general, you'll need PHP, mbstring, GMP, and [Composer](https://getcomposer.org/):

-    sudo apt-get -y install php php-cli php-mbstring php-gmp
+    sudo apt-get -y install php php-cli php-mbstring php-gmp composer

 If you want to join or host an online mode server, you'll also need OpenSSl and mcrypt.
 The installation of mcrypt is different depending on your PHP version, so check `php -version`, and then run the appropriate commands: